How it works

 Tau<V>

-An atomic temporal fact: value V is true over the half-open interval [start, end).
+An atomic temporal fact: value V is true over one half-open [lo, hi) interval per axis.

 Timestamps are i64 (nanoseconds, milliseconds, or any other unit the caller agrees on).
 Tau treats them as opaque ordered integers.